EarthScope/dataselect/doc/dataselect.md

 ## <a id='description'>Description</a>

-<p ><b>dataselect</b> selects, sorts and prunes Mini-SEED data.
+<p ><b>dataselect</b> selects, sorts and prunes miniSEED data.
 Any output data will always be sorted by ascending time-series segments.
 Various data selection operations are possible including time criteria, the removal of duplicate data and the splicing of partially overlapping data records to form continuous time-series.</p>

 <p >Data pruning, removal of overlap, can be performed at either the record or sample level.
 Pruning at the record level guarantees that records are never unpacked/repacked, but this could potentially leave small amounts of overlap in the data.
 Pruning at the sample level will remove any overlap and splice data to within the time-series tolerance, this requires the unpacking and repacking of data records and is done in a modification-minimizing way.</p>